If you would like to hear the Polish names and text spoken in Polish then we can help.

 Archives New Zealand Te Rua Mahara O Te Kawanatanga; Land Records.

 Catholic Diocese of Dunedin, St Mary’s Church, Milton; Baptism Register.

-Green Island & Walton School APW’s, Dunedin Hocken Library.
+Green Island and Walton School APW’s, Dunedin Hocken Library.

-Lubiszewo Tczewskie & Skarszewy Parish Records, Pelplin Diocese, Poland.
+Lubiszewo Tczewskie and Skarszewy Parish Records, Pelplin Diocese, Poland.

-McKenzie Carl, Christchurch, supplied family information, photos & genealogy.
+McKenzie Carl, Christchurch, supplied family information, photos and genealogy.

 New Zealand Department of Internal Affairs Naturalisations, Births, Deaths and Marriages.

 New Zealand Wises Directories, Dunedin Public Libarary.

 New Zealand Government Property Tax Department, from the rates assessment rolls, Return of Freeholders of New Zealand 1882, published 1884.